Pikachuxxxx/Fireworks-Engine/README.md

 **Updates :**

-Currently working on Camera2D and adding Render and Frame buffers (FBO, RBO for textures mapping) to the Renderer2D.
+Currently working on Camera2D.
+Done with render textuers and ImGui integration usage

 Find the latest features list and updates about the engine at : [Fireworks Engine update thread](https://twitter.com/GameGraphicsGuy/status/1300449455733239808)